 Stop the constant tweaking, start using Project Presets in DaVinci Resolve

-Project Presets are a simple concept: Tweak every. single. preference. pull-down. checkbox. radio button.
-Tweak them to your hearts content.
+Project Presets is a simple concept: Tweak every. single. preference. pull-down. checkbox. radio button.
+Tweak them to your heart’s content.
 Go through everything, including all your typical RAW starting settings, the LUT Broadcast Safe setting.
 Everything.
 Be detailed.
 Be thorough.

 You want to minimize the need to stop working to deal with ‘housekeeping’ after you’ve gotten yourself working ‘at speed’ and are ‘in the flow’.